wolfish/slack-slash-google/README.md

 It parses commands provided after hashtags (full list of them lower in this doc), so by adding `#link #multi` in beginning of your query you can get first ten results from google.

-There are many other ways to use this, and you can easliy configure default behavior.
+There are many other ways to use this, and you can easily configure default behavior.
 Also, by configuring the CSE itself you can limit searches to one site, or make results from certain site priority/blocked, the possibilities are endless.

 ## Available commands